Skip to main content

 replicaset.apps/luna-webhook-58b7b5dcfb 2 2 2 57s

-Follow our tutorial to understand value provided by Luna.
+Follow the tutorial to validate the value provided by Luna.

 kubectl get pods --selector=elotl-luna=true -o wide -w